 Trouble is, without a racial motive, you’ve got a guy shooting a 17-year-old kid because he doesn’t like his looks.

 And don’t give me this self-defense stuff.
 The kid’s destination was his father’s girlfriend’s house.
 The adult’s destination was clearly the kid.

 I have to say, it sounds worse when you factor out race.
 Why?
 Because now it’s anyone’s son, grandson, nephew, little brother.
-And it could be anywhere, even in Berkshire County.

 It could be some 17-year-old walking down Crandall Street in Adams.
 Or some teenager walking up Castle Hill Avenue in Great Barrington.
 Some skinny, odd-looking young dude walking alone on Fairview Street in Lee.
 Some high school kid trying to look tough walking along Williams Street in Pittsfield.

 And wherever they are, they get shot on one of those streets by somebody who lives there.
 A person whom the neighbors say was a nice guy, as far as we knew.
 Didn’t know he carried a gun.
 Wonder why he didn’t call the police?

 I think that’s the basis of the frustration voiced by some of the people who have objected to George Zimmerman’s not guilty verdict.
 They have put themselves in the place of Trayvon Martin’s parents.